 - Surgery: in some extreme cases, surgery may become necessary.
-This is often a last resort, as it can cause complications and is often invasive.
+This is often the last resort, as it can cause complications and is invasive.
 Spinal surgery is particularly risky due to the many sensitive nerves in the area.
 If the underlying cause of cervical vertigo is a herniated disc or spinal abnormality, surgery is more likely to be offered as an option.

 Treatment plans often revolve around the underlying cause of the condition.
 If the cause is simply a pinched nerve or blood vessel, physical therapy is often enough to alleviate symptoms.
-When the issue is more structural, or is due to injury such as whiplash, the treatment may vary depending on what the doctor thinks is best.
+When the issue is more structural or is due to injury such as whiplash, the treatment may vary depending on what the doctor thinks is best.

 Conventional treatments are relatively successful, but may not be enough to relieve a patient of their symptoms.
-Alternative therapies such as regenerative medicine may offer new hope for patients suffering from cervical vertigo.
+Alternative therapies such as Regenerative Medicine may offer new hope for patients suffering from cervical vertigo.